5 Benefits of Using a Rowing Machine, According to Experts

 When you head to the gym to break a sweat, do you find that you're drawn to the same machines every time (looking at you, treadmill and elliptical)?
 Have you ever wondered what a rowing machine workout is all about?
 While it may seem like another piece of equipment in a long line of machines, a rowing machine can offer major health benefits.

-“The biggest thing to keep in mind is that rowing is a fantastic exercise, but it isn’t a natural movement like running or squatting,” says Amanda Painter Diver, D.P.T., a rowing coach and founder of The Rowing Doc.
-“It does take some time to learn it and get amazing at it, but if you take your time, ease into it and work on learning the movement first, you will progress a lot farther in your rowing experience.”
+"The biggest thing to bear in mind is that rowing is a fantastic exercise, but it isn't a natural movement like running or squatting", says Amanda Painter Diver, DPT, a rowing coach and founder of The Rowing Doc.
+"It does take some time to learn it and get amazing at it, but if you take your time, ease into it and work on learning the movement first, you will progress a lot further in your rowing experience".

 If you're a beginner, not only is nailing the correct form the first step to acing the machine, it also helps to protect from possible setbacks.
 To get started, check out these expert-approved reasons to try the rower to mix it up and score major health benefits along the way.